Active Study Groups & Workshops

 (click the “+” symbol for more information)

-How To Know Higher Worlds — An ongoing study group is underway, reading Rudolf Steiner's book about personal development on the way to an awakened Intuition.
-We meet once a month at the Hartsbrook School, Hadley, MA at 1pm on a Sunday.
-Next dates are Sunday, April 13th and Sunday, May 18th at 1pm in Hartsbrook Hall.
-For more information, please contact John White at johnr.white3@gmail.com or send an email via this website.
+• How To Know Higher Worlds — Next dates: 3/22, 4/26, 5/24, 6/14.
+An ongoing study group is underway, reading Rudolf Steiner's book about personal development on the way to an awakened Intuition.
+We meet once a month at the Hartsbrook School, Hadley, MA at 1:00–3pm on Sundays.
+For more information, please contact John White at johnr.white3@gmail.com — or send an email via this website.

 "We live and act within a world whose deeper aspects are hidden from our physical senses.
 Yet each of us possesses other faculties which, when cultivated, can lift the veil that separates us from spiritual knowledge.
 In this book, Rudolf Steiner charts a meditative path that leads both to inner peace and to enhanced powers of soul, and finally to the lifting of that veil.
 [The] fruits of inner serenity, strength, and wisdom benefit not only the seeker but others as well, and certainly the world stands more than ever in need of insights and actions that are born of the spirit.
 How to Know Higher Worlds is, therefore, not only a personal guide to the spirit, but also a path through self-knowledge to compassionate action in the world." — Arthur G. Zajonc, from the Foreword